zhenglibao/FlexLib/README.md

 If still not work, please restart your simulator and Xcode.

 ### Cmd+R shortcut works, but ui not refresh
 Please check your simulator network, make sure your mac http server is accessible on safari.

-If simulator network has some problem, please restart simulator and Xcode.
-If you set base url with http instead of https, please allow your app to access by http.
-Http will be unavailable by default.
+Possible reasons & solutions:
+* proxy or vpn has been set, you need to close it.
+* In iOS system settings -> Developer -> Allow HTTP Services
+* App http access was not allowed by default.
+You must turn on it.
+* Maybe iOS simulator need restart.
+* Turn off wifi, then turn on it.

 ---